rainfore/css-loader/README.md

 ## Modifications

-- Changed `getLocalIdent` function directly to make `.root` class converted to a simple name;(This function cannot be transfered by inline query of webpack loader)
+- Change `getLocalIdent` function directly to make `.root` class converted to a simple name.
+(This function cannot be transfered by inline query of webpack loader)
+- Append short hash to converted name unless the component name starts with `u-`.

 ## Origins